 Do all European campsites accept large motorhomes?

 Most campsites do accept motorhomes.
-The number of pitches available to accommodate the size can be limited, particularly at busy times of year.
+The number of pitches available to accommodate the size can be limited, particularly at busy times of the year.

 The number of stopover sites for motorhomes has steadily increased in Europe over the years.
 These can be restricted to 48 hours in some areas.